Harry-Vieth/Power-Outages-Analysis/index.md

 I found the average cost for most states was around 10 cents per killowat-hour.
 There were some outliers such as Hawaii which was 23 cents.
 <iframe src="/Power-Outages-Analysis/assets/state-vs-price.html" width="800" height="600" frameborder="0"></iframe>

+I found through the pivot table that cold weather had the highest prices, warm had the least expensive, and normal climate was in between.
+<iframe src="/Power-Outages-Analysis/assets/pivot.html" width="800" height="600" frameborder="0"></iframe>

 ## Framing a Prediction Problem

 ## Baseline Model